Mellifont Abbey: After dissolution

 The abbey was dissolved in 1539, when it became a fortified house, built there by Edward Moore in 1556 with materials taken from the old abbey.

 In 1603 the Treaty of Mellifont was agreed between the English Crown and Hugh O'Neill, Earl of Tyrone, in the abbey grounds.
 Mellifont was then the property of The 1st Viscount Moore, who was a close friend of Lord Tyrone, and helped persuade him to sign the Treaty.
 The Moore family, who later became Earls of Drogheda, remained the owners of Mellifont until 1727.
+The Abbey was attacked and looted during the Irish Rebellion of 1641.

 William of Orange used Mellifont Abbey House as his headquarters during the Battle of the Boyne in 1690.

 Description

 Mellifont Abbey is now a ruin.
 Little of the original abbey remains, save a 13th-century lavabo (where the monks washed their hands before eating), some Romanesque arches and a 14th-century chapter house.